Back

 View source

 The "Penta" designation refers to the five organic light-emitting layers stacked within the panel.
-Over the past year, Samsung has been transitioning from a four-layer blue stack to this advanced five-layer version.
-This design fundamentally aims to mitigate issues arising from increased pixel density by distributing electrical energy over a significantly larger area of organic material.
+Samsung has been transitioning from a four-layer blue stack to this five-layer version over the past year.
+This design aims to mitigate issues arising from increased pixel density by distributing electrical energy over a larger area of organic material.
+The company states this structure doubles the expected lifespan compared to its previous four-layer designs.